 You know the nights where you cannot decide on anything to have for dinner because your fridge is empty?
 It was one of those nights.
 I knew I wanted something quick and healthy as well as something that would make multiple meals for the week.
 I ran to the store grabbed a few items and threw this together.
 It was awesome..
-I know the recipe calls for chili sauce but Walmart didn’t have “natural”so I went with 1/2 cup of tomato sauce.
+I know the recipe calls for chili sauce at the neighborhood Walmart so I went with 1/2 cup of tomato sauce.
+Since then I did find chili sauce and it is delicious as well!
+I will definitely keep using the chili sauce.
+You can find it at the big Walmart in the BBQ sauce section.
 I served it over brown rice with a side roasted asparagus.
 I added Tony C’s seasoning to the tomato sauce to give it some zest.
 (I feel like I should be in Louisiana eating this dish btw) ENJOY!!!

 Yields: 4 servings

 1 cup dry brown rice

 ¼ tsp. sea salt